wanghao-cst/Omni-VideoAssistant/README.md

 # Omni-VideoAssistant
 Training and Dataset will be released soon.
-A more powerful model in on the way.
+A more powerful model is on the way.

 ## 🔨 Preparation
 ```bash